18F/fbopen/loaders/fbo.gov/README.md

 # Importing FedBizOpps data into FBOpen using the fbo.gov loader

+## Limitations
+* The fbo.gov loader currently loads only **COMBINE** and **PRESOL** opportunity notices, and only loads notices for which the due date has not yet passed.
+* **The loader does not yet handle MOD notices.** This is high priority on the open issues list.
+* The attachment crawler/loader is still very primitive.
+It works for attachments uploaded to fbo.gov or to which the listing's synopsis links directly.
+Attachments that are more than one hop removed from the listing page are *not* retrieved, but we hope to improve the crawler to do this.

+## To do
+* load MOD notices, updating existing data
+* load AWARD and other notices types
+* survey FBO listing archetypes to determine the algorithms for retrieving the relevant attachments for various types of notices, and implement that logic in the crawler/loader
+* better failure handling for the metadata loader, attachment crawler, and attachment loader
+* script to automatically run the nightly update

 ## To install the loader
 * Install Solr.
 See the README in `/solr-files` .
 * `npm install`